 Dip & Bake Coil Construction

-Dip & Bake insulation is ideal for drip-proof and TEFC motors and generators originally wound with Class A, B or F insulation systems, and for voltages up to 7,200.
-Semiconducting paint is used on the slots of all coils 6,600 volts and above to provide corona suppression.
-The Dip & Bake system has proven highly reliable in industrial, utility and continuous-process applications, and has been used and improved by CMI on both new and rewound motors and generators.
+Dip & Bake insulation is ideal for drip-proof and TEFC motors and generators originally wound with Class A, B, or F insulation systems, and for voltages up to 7,200.
+Semiconducting paint is applied to the slots of all coils rated 6,600 volts or higher to provide corona suppression.
+The Dip & Bake system has proven highly reliable in industrial, utility, and continuous-process applications.
+CMI has used and improved it on both new and rewound motors and generators.

 The CMI Dip & Bake Construction Process

-Turn-and-strand insulation is selected so that each insulation system design will provide maximum motor up-time.
-Coils are wound using rectangular copper conductors insulated with a minimum of Quad enamel coatings whenever possible.
-Some applications may require the use of single or double glass-over-film combinations or mica turn-taped construction.
+Turn-and-strand insulation is selected to ensure each insulation system design provides maximum motor uptime.
+Coils are wound with rectangular copper conductors, insulated with a minimum of quad enamel coating whenever possible.
+Some applications may require single- or double-glass-over-film combinations or mica turn-taped construction.

-Conductors are pressure bonded and sized to align the turns to provide a highly flexible but mechanically stable coil loop.
+Conductors are pressure-bonded and sized to align the turns, providing a highly flexible yet mechanically stable coil loop.
 The coils are then shaped to precise dimensions in a coil spreader.

-Coil leads are then insulated using an acrylic sleeving or multiple layers of tape depending on the voltage or motor application.
+Coil leads are then insulated with acrylic sleeving or multiple layers of tape, depending on the voltage or motor application.
 All sleeving has a Class F temperature rating and a 7,000-volt dielectric rating for maximum protection.

-After the coils are insulated, they are given a Dip & Bake in polyester insulating resin for extra sealing protection.
+After the coils are insulated, they are given a dip & bake in a polyester insulating resin for added sealing protection.

-Dip & Bake testing assures the highest quality rewinds form-wound replacement coils using Dip & Bake insulation systems are built to strict quality standards and are required to pass numerous quality checks.
+Dip & Bake testing ensures that rewinds and form-wound replacement coils using Dip & Bake insulation systems are built to strict quality standards and must pass numerous quality checks.

 Single coils are surge tested at values well above IEEE standards.
 The completed coils can also be tested to the IEEE high-potential standard for new motors of twice the rated voltage plus 1,000 volts.